 What to expect

-- Copywriters are generally office based but you may be required on TV shoots, radio recordings, castings or in editing suites.
+- You'll generally be office based but may be required on TV shoots, radio recordings, castings or in editing suites.
 You may also visit clients, undertake research in public areas or visit different locations to help with creativity.

 - In England, most of the top agencies are based in London but many also have regional offices.
 Most large cities have an advertising scene, in particular Belfast, Cardiff, Glasgow, Edinburgh, Manchester, Birmingham, Newcastle, Leeds, Bristol and Brighton.